 This is for the mini-daredevils in your crew, because it gets scarier than a ride to the pumpkin patch.
 Explore the haunted woods as trick-or-treaters have done for decades.
 You’ll even get to walk through a portion of the trail, if you dare.
-While you’re there, visit Allaire’s haunted village between October 20 and 28 before hopping back on the parkway.
+While you’re there, visit Allaire’s haunted village (dates TBA) before hopping back on the parkway.
 You’ll get to hop on a hayride, sip hot apple cider at the bakery and peruse the general store for a seasonal trinket.

 Details: Fridays and Saturdays Oct.
 11-26, trips start at 7:30 pm and leave every half-hour. $7.50/each.